 Given that today is the 4th of July, can you honestly expect me to post ANY other recipe? 😉

 Citizens, my recipe is based on the superlative and unmatched pie created by legendary pastry chef Jim Dodge.
-His pastry crust is unchanged (don’t mess with perfection!) but I have altered the filling with apples and spices I believe are the ideal complements to my palate.
+His pastry crust is unchanged (don’t mess with perfection!) but I have altered the filling with specific varieties of the fruit and spices I believe are the ideal complements to my palate.